pujithamedasani/Music-Playlist-Simulator-Project/README.md

 # Coding-Skills-Project-3rd-Sem

-Two academic projects for the Coding Skills subject: a Data Structures Simulation covering linked lists, stacks, queues, and bit manipulation, and an SRMS (Student Record Management System) for managing student data efficiently.
+This repository contains two academic projects developed for the Coding Skills subject:
+(i.)
+Data Structures Simulation covering linked lists, stacks, queues, and bit manipulation with their operations and applications
+(ii.)
+A Student Record Management System (SRMS) for efficient management of student data.
+The projects demonstrate practical implementation, structured programming, and problem-solving skills.